mschlege1838/html-table-wrapper/examples/drinks/README.md

-# Changing How Cells Are Interpreted
+# Changing Cell Interpretation

+<a name="defaultProcessing"></a>By default, HTMLTableWrapper.js only considers the `textContent` of each cell.
-Often the default mode of determining a cell's content isn't quite enough.
-When dealing with tables that have cells that follow a particular format, a [`CellInterpreter`][CellInterpreter] can be used to tell HTMLTableWrapper.js how to handle them.
+When dealing with cells of specialized format, a [`CellInterpreter`][CellInterpreter] can be used.

-Consider a webpage that aggregates drink recipes in a table.
-The columns that show the ingredients and mixing steps will have list elements detailing each:
+Consider a drink recipe aggregator.
+A table on such a website would have a column detailing each drink's list of ingredients, and another listing steps to combine them:
 ``` html
 <!-- ... -->
 <table id="drinks">